Grenada–Mexico relations: History

 Grenada and Mexico established diplomatic relations on 11 April 1975.
 Since the establishment of diplomatic relations; relations between both nations have taken place in primarily multilateral forums.
 In 1983, Mexico condemned the United States invasion of Grenada and demanded respect to the territorial integrity and sovereignty of Grenada.
 Mexico also urged international organizations to take the necessary measures for withdrawal of all foreign forces from Grenada.

 In February 2010, Grenadian Prime Minister Tillman Thomas paid a visit to Cancún to attend the Mexico-Caribbean Community (CARICOM) summit.
 In November 2010, Grenadian Prime Minister Thomas returned to Cancún to attend the 2010 United Nations Climate Change Conference.

 In 2014, Mexico opened an honorary consulate in St. George's.
-That same year, Grenadian Grenadian Prime Minister Keith Mitchell and Foreign Minister Nickolas Steele traveled to Mexico to attend the Mexico-Caribbean Community summit in Mérida.
+That same year, Grenadian Prime Minister Keith Mitchell and Foreign Minister Nickolas Steele traveled to Mexico to attend the Mexico-Caribbean Community summit in Mérida.

 In 2004 Hurricane Ivan hit Grenada and destroyed the nation's Parliament building.
 Mexico financially contributed $13.5 million Eastern Caribbean dollars to the building of Grenada's new Parliament building.
 The new building was inaugurated in June 2014 and was attended by non-resident Mexican Ambassador Oscar Esparza-Vargas.
 In honor of Mexico's contribution, Grenada named the House of Parliament's library as Mexico Library, to commemorate the close ties between the two countries.

 In March 2018, Mexican Foreign Minister Luis Videgaray Caso paid a visit to Grenada.
 In 2021, Mexico sent doctors to Grenada to assist with the fight against COVID-19 on the island-nation.